FrankM1/video-central/readme.txt

 = 1.2.2 =
 * New - Create playlist
-* New - Made Links in description clickabe by default
+* New - Made Links in description clickable by default
+* New - Duration meta field in video
+* New - Integration with Visual Composer layout  Builder

 = 1.2.0 =